FolaisSK/CC201/labs/1_ContainersAndDocker/instructions.md

 <img src="images/run_img_as_ctr_6.png"> <br>

 In the original terminal window, the `docker run` command has exited and you are able to type commands in that terminal window again.
-If there is any issue in loading the terminal, press Enter.
+>>**Note: If you face any issues in typing further commands in the terminal, press Enter.**

 <img src="images/run_img_as_ctr_7.png"> <br>